-The federal Student-Right-To-Know Act requires institutions to make completion rates available upon request to prospective students and other interested parties.
-The Act defines the cohort of students on which the institution must report.
+The federal Student-Right-To-Know and Higher Education Opportunity Acts require institutions to make completion rates available upon request to prospective students and other interested parties.
+The Acts define the cohort of students on which the institution must report.
 This cohort is comprised of "first time, full-time, degree-seeking" students in the institution's fall term that completed their program of study within 150% of their program length.

 DeVry University Degree Program Home Pages

 Accounting - Associate

 Computer Engineering Technology

 Computer Information Systems

 Educational Technology, Graduate Certificate

 Educational Technology, Master's